apache/james-project/upgrade-instructions.md

 Note: this section is in progress.
 It will be updated during all the development process until the release.

-Changes to apply between 3.6.x and 3.7.x will be reported here.
+Changes to apply between 3.7.x and 3.8.x will be reported here.

+Change list:

+ - No changes yet

+## 3.7.0 version

+Changes to apply between 3.6.2 and 3.7.0 are reported here.

 Change list:

  - [Adding the threadId to the ElasticSearch index](#adding-the-threadid-to-the-elasticsearch-index)
  - [Rework message denormalization](#rework-message-denormalization)
  - [Adding threadId column to message metadata tables](#adding-threadid-column-to-message-metadata-tables)